Back to School Romance Reads: 20+ BookTok-Faves

 Spice rating: 2 / 5

 Summary: Bailey Rydell is a classic film lover who’s spent months falling for “Alex,” her witty, movie‑buff online crush.
-When she moves cross‑country to live with her dad in the same California beach town as Alex, she keeps her identity—and location—a secret.
+When she moves cross‑country to live with her dad in the same California beach town as Alex, she keeps her identity and location a secret.
 At her new job in a quirky seaside museum, Bailey’s plans to quietly track down Alex get sidetracked by Porter Roth, the infuriatingly cocky, too-charming security guard who seems determined to get under her skin.
 Sparks fly as Bailey and Porter clash, banter, and connect in ways she didn’t expect.
-But when the truth about Alex—and Porter—comes out, Bailey has to decide: does she want the fantasy she imagined, or the imperfect, messy, wonderful reality right in front of her?
+But when the truth about Alex and Porter comes out, Bailey has to decide: does she want the fantasy she imagined, or the imperfect, messy, wonderful reality right in front of her?

 BookTok Talk: BookTok loves Alex, Approximately for its blend of swoony romance, snappy dialogue, and nostalgic nods to You’ve Got Mail.
 Readers rave about the banter, slow-burn chemistry, and emotional depth as Bailey and Porter navigate trust, grief, and first love.
 If you’re into beach town vibes, secret identities, and heart-thumping tension, this one’s a BookTok favorite.